-- Stick to the above diet especially in summer and spring. - This is also an optimal diet if you live in coastal areas. - Drink at least 2 litres (8 glasses) of water per day. - Avoid refined foods. - Eat simply and avoid eating a lot of different types of foods in the same meal. - Avoid foods and drinks containing salt as well as fried and processed meats. - When emotional or upset, sit down, take a few deep breaths or drink a glass of water.
+- Stick to the above diet especially in summer and spring. - This is also an optimal diet if you live in coastal areas. - Drink at least 2-3 litres (8-12 glasses) of water per day. - Avoid refined foods. - Eat simply and avoid eating a lot of different types of foods in the same meal. - · When emotional or upset, sit down, take a few deep breaths or drink a glass of water.